bitcoin-unlimited/BUwiki/wally/faq.md

   ***!!WARNING!!*   If the Wally app is accidentally deleted or your device goes bad, is destroyed, is lost, is stolen, or if any other mishap occurs preventing you from accessing your wallet, you will lose your BCH unless you have written down and safely stored your account recovery secret phrase.**

  3. BCH NODE PREFERENCES.
 Advanced users may want to set one of the BCH node options.
-When these are not set, Wally chooses a random BCH node to validate your send transactions.
-Furthermore, Wally will occasionally switch to a different random node to further insure your security.
-The Simplified Payment Validation (SPV) standard is used to ensure rapid execution of transactions.
-Users that want a particular node to validate their transactions (such as their own BCH node if they are running one) may set Wally to only use that node or, alternately, to preferably us that node.
+When these are not set, Wally chooses 4 random BCH nodes to watch for transactions.
+Furthermore, Wally will occasionally switch to a different random node to further ensure your security.
+Users that want to use a particular node for blockchain access (such as their own BCH node if they are running one) may set Wally to only use that node or, alternately, to preferably use that node.
 To enable these choices, select one of the slider buttons in the third section of the settings page and then enter the node's domain name or its IP address.
  4. ACCOUNT SETTINGS.
 The third section of the setting page allows you to view an account's Account Recovery Secret Phrase, to assess unconfirmed transactions, to rediscover all transactions, to delete accounts, and to make an account invisible.
 Use the drop down menu located immediately below the Account Settings heading to select the account that you want to manage, and then select one of these five operations.
 The second, third, and forth operations are for knowledgeable power users. **Assess Unconfirmed Transactions**: Use this to remove any pending transactions that haven't been validated in a long while and that you suspect have somehow been lost or have never been submitted to the BCH network.    **Rediscover All Transactions**:    Use this to search the blockchain for missing transactions starting from when the wallet was created.
 This process can take a long time.
-Only use this option if you are pretty sure that a payment is missing.  **Rediscover Blockchain Headers**:       **Delete Above Account**:  Warning!
+Only use this option if you are pretty sure that a payment is missing.  **Rediscover Blockchain Headers**: This option removes all blockchain history from Wally and redownloads the history.       **Delete Above Account**:  Warning!
 When deleting an account, all funds in the account will be lost, and can only be recovered if you have the Account Recovery Secret Phrase.

 ## Can I move my BCH from another wallet to Wally?
 Yes.
 You can move your bitcoin cash and transaction history from another wallet to your Wally wallet.
 Just set up a new Wally account and enter the 12 word Recovery Secret Phrase from your old wallet into the new account's Account Recovery Secret Phrase field.
 This works for BIP39 compliant hierarchical deterministic wallets.
-Alternately, you can send the BCH in your old wallet to your Wally wallet, but the transaction history won't be moved. **WARNING**: It is a bad idea to maintain two wallets containing the same BCH.
-After moving your BCH to Wally, delete the old wallet.
+Alternately, you can send the BCH in your old wallet to your Wally wallet, but the transaction history won't be moved. **WARNING**: It is a bad idea to maintain two accounts or wallets containing the same secret phrase.
+After moving your account to Wally, delete the old wallet.

 ## What should I know about UPDATING WALLY?
 When a new version of the Wally Wallet is available on the Bitcoin Unlimited web site, you can safely download it and install it on your device.
 The new version will replace your present version, and all your accounts, account PINs, account history, and identity information will be carried into the new version.